 One of the joys of my working life is the groupwork.
 I feel eternally privileged to do what I love and to do it with people who bring so much inspiration, heartfulness and courage to the writing process.
 I never fail to be moved by the breadth and depth of your stories, poems, imagination and willingness to explore.

-I also offer online courses, such as STORYMAKING: a unique approach to writing the novel, drawing on myth and archetype [with the support of Arts Council England, and featured in The Guardian].
+I also offer several online courses, the longest running being STORYMAKING: a unique approach to writing the novel, drawing on myth and archetype [with the support of Arts Council England, and featured in The Guardian].
 This has proved to be both popular and successful; you can join at any time.